 Our exploration and production facilities and other operational activities emit GHGs.
-As such, it is highly likely that GHG emissions regulation (including carbon taxes) enacted in jurisdictions where we operate will impact us.
+As such, GHG emissions regulation (including carbon taxes) enacted in jurisdictions where we operate will impact us.
 In addition, certain of our assets have a higher GHG emissions intensity than others and may be disproportionately impacted.